AN ESSAY BY KAREN SERGEANT

 The problem is that what once made the business nimble now makes it fragile.

-And AI won’t fix that.
-It will expose it.
+And AI can't fix that.
+It can only expose it.

 Now that we’ve explored how founder-dependence evolves — often in perfectly logical, no-fault ways — it’s time to look at what happens when these habits meet modern growth demands.

 Especially with AI entering the picture, brittle workflows don’t just stall growth — they actively block new forms of leverage.
-And they can make even “business as usual” feel like a grinding plateau.
+They turn “business as usual” into a slow grind, where every new initiative feels heavier than the last.

-Let’s take a look at the specific delegation, approval, and leadership patterns that AI can expose as fragile, and why they break under pressure.
+Let’s look at the specific delegation, approval, and leadership patterns that often snap under pressure — and why.

 Task-level delegation with low context